How do you know if an online writer platform is legit? How do you learn how to spot writing scams?

 At this point, my path has crossed with tens of thousands of writers.
 And here’s what I know:

-This is why I don’t make earnings promises for my Freelance Writers Den community.
-And why our emphasis is on training courses, and our job board is a tiny part of what we do.
+This is why we don’t make earnings promises in the Freelance Writers Den community.
+And why our emphasis is on training courses.
 Because mass online job ads tend to be poor quality!
 Good clients don’t find writers that way.

 Most good clients come from prospecting actively to targets you identify and reach out to.
 Period.